esnet/pond/README.md

 ### Collection

 A close relative of aggregation is collection.
-A collection object can be used to assemble IndexedTimeSeries by feeding events to the Collector.
+A collection object can be used to assemble a TimeSeries by feeding events it.
 This is probably best explained with an example.

 First, lets make some events: